Written by our Senior Cloud Pre-Sales Engineer – Tom Button.

 There are 6 major steps that cover off the planning, implementation, and monitoring of an on-premises to Azure SQL migration:

 - Assess and evaluate the on-premises database for any pre-migration compatibility issues

 - Migrate the database sample ‘schema’ (the underlying structure of the SQL database)

 - Create an instance of Azure Database Migration Service

 - Create a migration project within the Azure Database Migration Service

 - Monitor the migration

-Throughout the process, you’ll be utilizing a tool called the Data Migration Assistant (DMA), that helps to iron out any compatibility issues on the Azure platform using data form your on-premises solution, move data from one platform to another and ensure that your new Azure SQL database operates in much the same way as your on-premises solution did.
+Throughout the process, you’ll be utilising a tool called the Data Migration Assistant (DMA), that helps to iron out any compatibility issues on the Azure platform using data from your on-premises solution, move data from one platform to another and ensure that your new Azure SQL database operates in much the same way as your on-premises solution did.